Table of Contents

 Certain limitations can impede the implementation of Alfa Laval centrifuges for all conceivable applications.
 The following are some of the disadvantages of industrial centrifuges.

-Industrial centrifuges are slightly more capital intensive as compared to other separation equipment.
+Industrial centrifuges are slightly more capital-intensive as compared to other separation equipment.
 Depending on the processing capacity, the initial cost of an Alfa Laval centrifuge can be twice that of filter presses.

 The continuous processing ability and low operating cost compensate for the higher initial cost in a short time.

 All industrial separation equipment needs some sort of maintenance.
-However, industrial centrifuges have bowls that rotate at high speeds that require special bearings.
+However, industrial centrifuges have bowls that rotate at high speeds and require special bearings.
 Therefore, periodic maintenance of these centrifuges is required to ensure reliable operation and minimize breakdowns.

 Some consider the cost and time of maintenance as a disadvantage though the frequency and downtime of maintenance are not that significant.